Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5291.710206,5304.230151.md

 ### Transcript

-> Christmas New Year events or something like that when the game is finished not a clue not something we're really thinking about yet
+> Christmas New Year events or something like that when the game is finished not a clue not something we're really thinking about yet stuff like that we just want to get the